Sydney-Informatics-Hub/hello-nextflow/docs/session1/07_dynamic.md

 [cd/c8cf1b] CONVERTTOUPPER (1) [100%] 1 of 1 ✔
 ```

-We should now see some new files in our results folder:
+You should now see some new files in your results folder:

 - Hello.txt
 - upper_Hello.txt